AdobeDocs/analytics.en/help/export/analytics-data-feed/c-df-contents/datafeeds-calculate.md

 ## Visitors

-All methods Adobe uses to identify unique visitors (custom visitor ID, Experience Cloud ID service, etc.) are all ultimately calculated as a value in `post_visid_high` and `post_visid_low`.
+All methods Adobe uses to identify unique visitors (custom visitor ID, ECID, etc.) are all ultimately calculated as a value in `post_visid_high` and `post_visid_low`.
 The concatenation of these two columns can be used as the standard of identifying unique visitors regardless of how they were identified as a unique visitor.
 If you would like to understand which method Adobe used to identify a unique visitor, use the column `post_visid_type`.

 1. Concatenate `post_visid_high` and `post_visid_low`.
 2. Count the unique number of values.